StrappedGlint13/flawsANDfixes/Report.md

 Here are the phases how to hack admins poor password:

-First load a list of possible canditates from SecLists to your program.
+- First load a list of possible canditates from SecLists to your program.
-Use/write a program that uses a canditatelist to fuzz the password.
+- Use/write a program that uses a canditatelist to fuzz the password.
-Write a method that extracts the csrfmiddleware-token from the target address: /admin/login/?next=/admin’.
+- Write a method that extracts the csrfmiddleware-token from the target address: /admin/login/?next=/admin’.
-Post the candidates one by one with the extracted token.
+- Post the candidates one by one with the extracted token.
-Check if you are at the site with the response.
+- Check if you are at the site with the response.
 If so, the password has been found.

-How to fix broken authentication?
-Firstly, Admin should use better passwords.
+How to fix broken authentication? *Firstly*, Admin should use better passwords.
 According Dan Cornell’s, Paul Carugati’s and James Lyne’s talk shows at the TED (part 1), the best way to secure yourself is know the basics.
 Carugati pointed out that passwords should be longer instead of short and complex.
 For example ‘SUNcarCYBERliongate’ is better password than ‘12k<pSA!@’.

-Secondly, there could be also implemented some generator to lock the user if the password is set x times (e.g. 5?) incorrect.
+*Secondly*, there could be also implemented some generator to lock the user if the password is set x times (e.g. 5?) incorrect.
 Also there should be implemented some password validators to tell the user if the password is bad.
 This can be done by setting to settings.py-file “AUTH_PASSWORD_VALIDATORS” and using “django.contrib.auth.password_validation” -library.

 ## FLAW 3: Injection